JBShady/COD5-Remastered/README.md

 * Verrückt & Nacht Der Untoten boxes remain a full lottery, except for the Teddy Bear which is still slightly less forgiving than on later maps

 ### Powerups
-* Carpenter available on all maps, togglable under the "Gametype" setting in Game Options.
+* Carpenter available on all maps, togglable under the "Gametype" setting in Game Options
-* Max Ammmos now refill equipment on all maps (betties, molotovs, grenades)
+* Max Ammmos now refill equipment on all maps (betties, molotovs, grenades, etc.)
 * Fixed Insta-Kill special melee voiceover still being able to play from non-melee kills
 * Increased volume of Insta-Kill active loop sound
 * Double points now effects Carpenters and Nukes giving +800 and +400 respectively
 * Double points stack on all maps like originally scripted.
-However, it has been capped at only giving up to 4x for balance.
+However, it has been capped at only giving up to 4x for balance reasons
-* Fixed killing groups of zombies instantly allowing the player to bypass the powerup limit
+* Fixed instantly killing groups of zombies allowing the player to potentially bypass the powerup limit

 ### Perks
-* Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Difficulty" setting in Game Options.
+* Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Difficulty" setting in Game Options
+* Quick Revive machine correclty floats away and disappears with sounds and effects after 3 purchases
-* Renamed hintstring from saying to buy "Revive" to "Quick Revive".
+* Renamed hintstring from saying to buy "Revive" to "Quick Revive"
-* Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese.
+* Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese
-* Double Tap Root Beer now gives a 33% damage buff for bullet weapons, togglable under the "Difficulty" setting in Game Options.
+* Double Tap Root Beer now gives a 33% damage buff for bullet weapons, togglable under the "Difficulty" setting in Game Options
+* Perk machine improvements from later maps to fix bugs and inconsistenies, including how points were originally only subtracted when the bottle was drunk
-* Originally a bug, Perks disabling for a second after purchase is now a feature representing the machine cycling bottles, purchase hintstring now temporarily disappears during this
+* Originally an oversight, perk machines disabling for a second after purchase is now a feature representing the machine cycling bottles--purchase hintstring now temporarily disappears during this wait

 ### Traps
 * All electric traps last for 30 seconds with a 30 second cooldown, except for Shi No Numa which has 60 second cooldowns for balance reasons
 * All levers return to upward position when not in use to prevent glitches
-* Fixed bug where traps would not slow down player, but players with Jug that do not stand still in traps can still avoid the slow down
+* Fixed bug where traps would not slow down players
+* Players with Jug that do not stand still in traps can still avoid the slow down, however
 * Fixed traps sometimes displaying yellow lights on Der Riese
 * Fixed potential thread leaks with electric traps and flogger trap
+* When multiple traps are running, certain trap sounds and effects do not end when a different trap has ended
 * Decreased Hellhound death delay in traps
-* Fixed Hellhounds playing normal zombie death sounds on Shi No Numa
+* Fixed Hellhounds playing normal zombie death sounds in traps on Shi No Numa
-* Added "no money" sound effect to all levers when player does not have enough points
+* Added "no purchase" sound effect to all levers when player does not have enough points

 ### Last Stand
 * Self revives take 10 seconds, zombies will run away from the player, and the player is equipped with an upgraded version of their starting pistol
 * Player does not talk about kills or powerups while in last stand in solo
 * Downing and reviving point loss/reward is the same across all maps
-* The co-op bleedout time has been increased from 30 seconds to 45 seconds, togglable under the "Difficulty" setting in Game Options
+* The co-op bleedout time has been increased from 30 seconds to 45 seconds like future games, togglable under the "Difficulty" setting in Game Options
 * Players equipped with better pistols than their designated last stand pistol (normal in co-op, upgraded in solo) will now pull them out in last stand based on an a hierarchy: Ray Gun has precident, then explosive pistols, then the .357
 * Player receives 3 magazines for regular pistols and only 1 cartridge for both the un-upgraded/upgraded Ray Gun
 * If a player has no ammo for a pistol before they down, then that weapon will not be counted in the above hierarchy